microsoft/MSIX-PackageSupportFramework/PsfLauncher/readme.md

 The `applications`, `processes`, and `fixups` keys are arrays.
 That means that you can use the config.json file to specify more than one application, process, and fixup DLL.

+An entry in `processes` has a value named `executable`, the value for which should be formed as a RegEx string to match the name of an executable process without path or file extension.
+The launcher will expect Windows SDK std:: library RegEx ECMAList syntax for the RegEx string.

 =======
 Submit your own fixup(s) to the community:
 1. Create a private fork for yourself